kwjin0212/FoodOrderingApp_FrontEnd/README.md

 # FoodOrderingApp_FrontEnd
-This is a Food Ordering android application using Google's FireBase.
+This is the Front End of the Food Ordering android application using Google's FireBase.